 Why he’d be great: He’s already sold out Wembley Stadium, so festivals seem like the logical step.
 People said Adele couldn’t do it and look how wrong they turned out to be?

-What the rumours say: It’s been reported that Gaga has also been ‘approached’ to play, though whether that’s a headline slot though is yet to be seen.
+What the rumours say: It’s been reported that Gaga has also been ‘approached’ to play, though that doesn’t necessarily mean she’s topping the bill.

 Why he’d be great: The divisive popstar is back with new album ‘Heavy Entertainment Show‘ and next year he’ll be hitting the road for a gigantic UK and European stadium tour.